rafalp/Misago-Docs/docs/settings/Core.md

 ## `MISAGO_NOTIFICATIONS_MAX_AGE`

 Max age, in days, of notifications stored in database.
 Notifications older than this will be delted.

-## `MISAGO_POST_ATTACHMENTS_LIMIT`

-Limit of attachments that may be uploaded in single post.
-Lower limits may hamper image-heavy forums, but help keep memory usage by posting process.

 ## `MISAGO_POST_SEARCH_FILTERS`